matsunagalab/paper_nanobody-thermostability-sae/README.md

 1. **Supervised Fine-tuning** (`supervised_finetuning/`): Code for fine-tuning pre-trained pLMs (e.g., ESM-2) on nanobody thermostability regression tasks.
 2. **Sparse Autoencoder (SAE) Analysis** (`sparse_autoencoder/`): Code for interpreting fine-tuned pLMs using sparse autoencoders to extract and analyze interpretable features.

+Our implementation builds upon the sparse autoencoder (SAE) framework of Simon and Zou (see their original code at https://github.com/ElanaPearl/InterPLM) and incorporates only minor rather than major structural changes.
+Code related to InterPLM is subject to the license terms of the original InterPLM repository.

 Each component requires a different Python environment, managed via Conda environment files (`env.yml`) located in their respective directories.

 ## Requirements